rossta/rossta.github.com/source/blog/2020-03-02-reasons-to-switch-to-webpacker.html.md

 1. **You don't have the time**

     I'll be the first to admit that adopting Webpack for the first time requires patience.
 Things work differently than with Sprockets.
 You may need to invest time learning a new paradigm.
-Webpack and NPM dependencies are upgraded at a rapid pace, so you will may also need to work to keep up with upgrades.
-You might also need to understand how JavaScript modules work—good news, those skills are transferrable.
+Webpack and NPM dependencies are upgraded at a rapid pace, so you need to keep up with upgrades.
+You might also have to understand how JavaScript modules work—good news, those skills are transferrable.

 1. **You don't have the right mindset**